A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 5. Do an RV road trip in Northern Wisconsin

-Does the spirit of camping appeal, but the reality of roughing it rub you the wrong way?
+Does the spirit of camping appeal, but the reality of roughing it rubs you the wrong way?

-RV camping might be the answer to experiencing the most amazing Wisconsin road trips.
+RV camping might be the answer to experiencing the most amazing Wisconsin road trips and scenic drives in Wisconsin.

-You can explore the great outdoors, commune with nature to your heart’s content, and then retreat for a bit of homely comfort. – Check RV rentals in Wisconsin here
+You can explore northern destinations and the great outdoors, commune with nature to your heart’s content, and then retreat for a bit of homely comfort.

-The US-2 road across Wisconsin navigates wisely, as it takes in the lovely Lake Superior cap of Wisconsin’s northern region and includes a majestic 140-mile detour along the rough and tumble Lake Superior shoreline.
+The US-2 road across Wisconsin navigates wisely, as it takes in the lovely Lake Superior cap of Wisconsin’s northern region and includes a majestic 140-mile detour along the Lake Superior shoreline.

 Start your Northern Wisconsin RV road trip at the northwestern corner of the state in the town of Superior.

-Going in September or October is also an ideal time to see fall foliage in Wisconsin.
+Going in September or October is also an ideal time to see fall colors in Wisconsin.

-Here the stops for the perfect things to see in Northern Wisconsin on your road trip:
+Here are the stops for the perfect things to see in Northern Wisconsin on your road trip:

 - Follow the shoreline and detour off US-2 onto Hwy-13, a 100-mile loop that takes you to Cornucopia, Wisconsin’s northernmost community.

-- Along the Hwy-13, you’ll also come across the laid-back resort village, Bayfield and the Apostle Islands National Lakeshore.
-Here, you can explore 60 miles of hiking trails. – Read more about things to do in Apostle Islands, WI
+- Along the Hwy-13, you’ll also come across the laid-back resort village, Bayfield, and the Apostle Islands National Lakeshore.
+Here, you can explore 60 miles of hiking trails.

-- Next drive further east towards Lake Superior to visit the Wisconsin Point Lighthouse, one of the most unique lighthouses of Wisconsin.
+- Next, drive further east toward Lake Superior to visit the Wisconsin Point Lighthouse, one of the most unique lighthouses of Wisconsin.

 - Midway between Minnesota and Michigan sits Ashland.
 The main street here is worth visiting as it has many well-preserved old buildings.